 How and When to Use Power BI Row-Level Security

-Row-Level Security is a powerful data governance capability of Power BI and should be learned by anyone who needs to protect sensitive data.
-In this blog, I will provide a high-level summary of row-level security, why it is important for your team, when to use it, and how to set it up in Power BI.
+In this blog, we will provide a high-level summary of row-level security, why it’s important for your team, when to use it, and how to set it up in Power BI.

 What is Row-Level Security, and Why Does it Matter?

-RLS is important because it is a key component of any organization’s data security strategy.
-By implementing RLS, your organization can ensure each Power BI report user has the appropriate data visibility.
-Without RLS, end users could have visibility into data that they shouldn’t have access to (e.g., payroll or sales data), causing unforeseen issues for your organization.
+RLS is important because it is a key component of many organization’s data security strategy.
+By implementing RLS, your organization can ensure that each Power BI user only has visibility to the data that is appropriate for them to see.
+Without RLS end users could have visibility into data that they shouldn’t have access to (e.g. payroll or sales data).

 What are some Row-Level Security Use Cases?